losrobbos/file-upload-guide/README.md

   * Example User Model: add a field "avatar_url" (String)

 * Upload route handler (=controller)
-  * Import cloudinary at the top of your file: `const cloudinary = require("cloudinary").v2`
+  * Import cloudinary at the top of your file:
+   * `const cloudinary = require("cloudinary").v2` or
+   * `import { v2 as cloudinary } from 'cloudinary'` (in case you use import / export es6 syntax in your backend)
   * Extract / split the avatar file and normal JSON data from req.body: `const { avatar, ...userData } = req.body `
   * Upload the avatar string to cloudinary
    * `const result = await cloudinary.upload.upload( avatar )`
   * Store the received URL in your model
    * e.g. `const userNew = await User.create({ ...userData, avatar_url: result.secure_url }) `
    * Cloudinary will provide you with TWO urls in its response: url and secure_url
     * url will be reachable by http:// and secure_url will be reachable by https://.
 So it is advisable to always use the secure one
   * Return the created user to the frontend using res.json()

 * Test File upload against your route with your favorite REST client